 What to Do in Copenhagen: A Quick Guide

 Denmark rarely gets the recognition it deserves as a holiday destination.
 Nevertheless, the land of “Hygge” and the home of the smørrebrød and other ridiculously unpronounceable words might be the ideal place to spend some time away from it all.
 Its capital, Copenhagen, is a magical place where colours, tastes and emotions are in some poetic way akin to the city itself; absolutely flat.
 But that is not necessarily dispiriting.
 Here you can sojourn in serenity and rediscover your peace of mind while exploring a few lesser-known attractions.
-So, in lieu of yet another “best of the best”, here’s an honest list of what to do in Copenhagen.
+And we here at Plum Guide have done all the hard work (as usual), so here is our honest list of what to do in Copenhagen.

 Meet Copenhagen’s Little Mermaid